 Why should I prepare for the placement test?

-Greenville Technical College offers students several opportunities to prepare for the COMPASS placement test.
+Greenville Technical College offers students several opportunities to prepare for the Accuplacer placement test.
 Doing well on the placement test is the surest way to move directly into the program you've chosen.

 Isn't my previous education enough preparation?

 Many students have difficulty with tests even though they know and understand the information in the questions.
 Preparing for the test will let you know what to expect so that the test is a true measure of your knowledge.
 The goal is not to "teach the test" or sacrifice any courses you need to strengthen your basic skills before you take courses in your major.
 Test for Success options are simply designed to help you "test your best."